learn-co-curriculum/dsc-cumulative-distribution-function/README.md

-# Cumulative Distribution Function - cdf
+# The Cumulative Distribution Function (CDF)

+## Introduction

 The pmf function that we saw before works great for inspecting discrete random variables and calculating their expected values.
 However, as the size (S) of possible values of X increases, it becomes harder to visually inspect the the pmf.
 Thats where we can start considering a cdf (Cumulative Distribution Function).
 This lesson will introduce you to cdfs and how to calculate them.
 ## Objectives

-Students would be able to :
+You will be able to:

-* Differentiate between a pmf and a cdf in terms of cumulative probabilities.
+* Differentiate between a pmf and a cdf in terms of cumulative probabilities
-* Calculate cdf in python for a given discrete variable with limited set of possible values.
+* Calculate cdf in python for a given discrete variable with limited set of possible values
-* Visualize and inspect a given cdf in order to make assumptions about the underlying data.
+* Visualize and inspect a given cdf in order to make assumptions about the underlying data

-### Limitations of pmfs
+## Limitations of PMFs

 We have seen a few pmfs so far.
 Those were easy to calculate , visualize and analyze as the the size of S (possible values in the discrete variable) was small.
 As S increases, the size of individual values on the plot start to decrease.
 Too many values may end up rendering a pmf completely unreadable.
 ![](birthw.png)